-Please note that the conference and the workshops take place in two different venues.
+Please note that the conference and the workshops take place in two different venues in Copenhagen.

 There is excellent public transportation all over Copenhagen.
 Google maps is great for planning your trip by train, metro or bus to either venue.

-Of course, the fastest and most Danish way to get there would be to rent a bike.
+Of course, the fastest, easiest and most Danish way to get there would be to rent a bike.
 There are numerous bike shops that provide rental bikes and a city bike program as well.

 Please come early

 Both days will start on time as announced in the program.
-If all 200 participants arrive 5 minutes before the starting time, we’re in trouble 🙂 So please come early, enjoy a leisurely morning cup of tea/coffee and a croissant and maybe meet some of the other participants.
+If all participants arrive to register 5 minutes before the starting time, we’re in trouble 🙂 So please come early, enjoy a leisurely morning cup of tea/coffee and a croissant and maybe meet some of the other participants.

 If you originally bought a ticket for the conference only but have changed your mind, it’s not too late – you can buy a workshop ticket here.

 Lunch is included on both days.
 There will be a vegetarian option.
-If you have other dietary restrictions or allergies let us know by May 9 at the latest.
+If you have other dietary restrictions/allergies let us know by May 10th at the latest.